starship/starship/docs/de-DE/config/README.md

 ## Befehlsdauer

-Das `cmd_duration` Modul zeigt an wie lange der letzte Befehl ausgeführt wurde.
-Das Modul wird nur angezeigt wenn der letzte Befehl länger als zwei Sekunden ausgeführt wurde.
-Mit der `min_time` Option kann die Zeit eingestellt werden ab der <0>cmd_duration</0> angezeigt wird.
+The `cmd_duration` module shows how long the last command took to execute.
+The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.

-::: warning Nicht die DEBUG-trap in der Bash hooken
+::: warning Do not hook the DEBUG trap in Bash

-Ist `bash` die Konsole der Wahl, dann nicht die `DEBUG`-trap nach der Ausführung von `eval $(starship init $0)` hooken, andernfalls **wird** dieses Modul unweigerlich untergehen.
+If you are running Starship in `bash`, do not hook the `DEBUG` trap after running `eval $(starship init $0)`, or this module **will** break.

 :::

-Bash Nutzer, die eine "preexec" ähnliche Funktion benötigen, können [rcaloras bash_preexec Framework](https://github.com/rcaloras/bash-preexec) verwenden.
-Definieren Sie einfach die Arrays `preexec_functions` und `precmd_functions` bevor sie `eval $(starship init $0)` ausführen, und fahren Sie dann wie gewohnt fort.
+Bash users who need preexec-like functionality can use [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec).
+Simply define the arrays `preexec_functions` and `precmd_functions` before running `eval $(starship init $0)`, and then proceed as normal.

 ### Optionen